-Refer to the tables below and on the next pages for error codes that are generated from the indoor and outdoor units.
-These codes indicate different types of unit failures, assist in self-diagnosis, and are the most common that will manifest themselves on the LEDs.
+Refer to the tables below and on the next page for error codes that are generated from the indoor and outdoor units.
+These codes indicate different types of unit failures, assist in self-diagnosis, are the most common that will manifest through these units.
 Error codes are displayed on indoor unit LEDs, wired remote controllers, the outdoor unit PCB, and through LG Monitoring View (LGMV) diagnostic software.

-Systems could generate additional codes not listed here.
-Contact LG Support if these types of errors are seen and a simple power down and boot up has not corrected the issue.
-O Do not attempt to fix the system yourself.
+Systems may generate additional codes not listed here.
+Contact LG Support if these types of errors are seen and a simple power down and boot up has not corrected the issue. \bigcirc Do not attempt to fix the system yourself.

-- If two or more errors occur simultaneously, the highest error code number is displayed first. - After the error is corrected, the error code will cease to display without user intervention.
+- If two or more errors occur simultaneously, the highest error code number is displayed first. - · After error is resolved, the error code does not display.